rickstaa/livepeer-setup/scripts/README.md

-# Handy Scripts Repository
+# Scripts

 Welcome to the Scripts folder!
-This space holds a collection of scripts, some of which are templates, tailored for my [LivePeer](https://livepeer.org/) setup.
-Find utility and efficiency encapsulated in these scripts, designed to enhance your LivePeer experience.
+This space holds a collection of scripts and templates used in our [LivePeer](https://livepeer.org/) setup.